Asus Laptop

 Asus VivoBook U38N Disassembly

-This article mainly describes how to disassemble the ASUS VivoBook U38N notebook.
-From this article, you will learn how to remove and replace the battery, hard drive, memory, wireless card, fans, speakers, and motherboard of this notebook.
+This article explains how to disassemble the ASUS VivoBook U38N laptop.
+By following the instructions in this article, you will learn how to remove and replace the battery, hard drive, memory, wireless network card, fan, speakers, and motherboard of this laptop.

 Join us on the social network!
 Follow us on Facebook for all the latest repair news.